PrinceOfPuppers/qbot/README.md

 # qbot

-> A domain-specific programming language for analysing quamtum algorithms using the quantum circuit model and probabilistic computing.
+> A domain-specific programming language for analyzing quantum algorithms using the quantum circuit model and probabilistic computing.
+Implemented in python with exclusively numpy.
 Paradigms: Quantum, Probabilistic, Imperative, Interpreted

 ## Contents